-OTHER ACCOMMODATIONS
+ACCOMMODATIONS

+During your time in Durban, you will be housed in single rooms at an apartment block near the program center.
 Other accommodations are at backpacker hostels.
 These are usually situated in town or in suburbs and provide dormitory-type accommodation.
 They have showers, flush toilets, and electricity.
 Showers in backpacker hostels are shared; students can expect to share bathroom facilities with all SIT students of their gender in addition to other same gender guests residing at the respective hostels.